FurkanHuman/LRMS/README.md

 ## Ready for the Future

-    Web 3.0 is being developed ready for AR/VR and future technologies.
+    it is being developed ready for future technologies.
     The future library is ready.

 ## Why multi-layered architecture